 available in Sioux Falls.
 They update available positions

 Wetfeet.com lets you search an extensive database of internships, read internship reviews, create your own real-intern profile, or research companies and careers.

 CoolWorks.com provides information on internships and jobs around the country at national parks and monuments, summer camps and amusement parks.

-for students to gain first-hand knowledge and understanding of governmental
+opportunities for students to gain first-hand knowledge and

-engineering, fisheries and wildlife, law, nursing, pharmacy, photography,
+wildlife, law, nursing, pharmacy, photography, physical therapy, and

 Nebraska Department of Roads might be a place to look if you are staying in Lincoln over the summer.
 Often, positions at the NDOR are not advertised, so you might try politely contacting some of the individuals listed at this site to see what is currently available.